DoraemonYu/MicroDBHelper-ExpansionPack/EntityConversion.md

 #### Case sensitive control
 By default, it is **case sensitive**.
 If you hope the library ignore case when compare names, there are two alternatives:
 * use the **MicroDBHelpers.ExpansionPack.ColumnAttribute** associated to each expected propertys, and set the **CaseSensitiveToMatchedName** to **false**;
-* `MicroDBHelpers.ExpansionPack.EntityConversionDefaultSettings.CaseSensitiveToColumnName = false;` , this will effect all propertys which is not associated by ColumnAttribute;
+* call `MicroDBHelpers.ExpansionPack.EntityConversionDefaultSettings.CaseSensitiveToColumnName = false;` , this will effect all propertys which is not associated by ColumnAttribute;

 Please note again, if you set the `EntityConversionDefaultSettings.CaseSensitiveToColumnName` and use `ColumnAttribute` **both**, then the finall rule of Case sensitive to **that one property** would in `ColumnAttribute` prevail.